Ernesto-B/Dependency-Visualizer/README.md

 5. Enter the root folder path of the project you want to analyze and click the "Analyze" button.

 ## Future Improvements
-- [ ] Add support for more programming languages.
+- Add support for more programming languages.
-- [x] Circular dependency detection.
+- ~~Circular dependency detection.~~
-- [x] Improve graph layout and styling.
+- ~~Improve graph layout and styling.~~
-- [x] Add search functionality to find specific nodes.
+- ~~Add search functionality to find specific nodes.~~
-- [x] Add functionality to export the graph as an image.
+- ~~Add functionality to export the graph as an image.~~
-- [ ] Field for folders to exclude from analysis.
+- Field for folders to exclude from analysis.
-- [x] Moving nodes by click + drag.
+- ~~Moving nodes by click + drag.~~
-- [x] Displaying key files all in new lines.
+- ~~Displaying key files all in new lines.~~
-- [x] Displaying circular dependency files all in new lines.
+- ~~Displaying circular dependency files all in new lines.~~
-- [x] Making each of the control panel's "sections" be a dropdown to be able to hide unwanted controls.
+- ~~Making each of the control panel's "sections" be a dropdown to be able to hide unwanted controls.~~
-- [ ] Visualization of Dependency Chains: For files with high impact, show the chain of dependencies they influence (e.g., file A → file B → file C), allowing users to trace the flow of impact.
+- Visualization of Dependency Chains: For files with high impact, show the chain of dependencies they influence (e.g., file A → file B → file C), allowing users to trace the flow of impact.
-- [ ] Simple animation to show highest impact file.
+- Simple animation to show highest impact file.
-- [x] Help/info section explaining features and other important bits (node_modules auto skipped).
+- ~~Help/info section explaining features and other important bits (node_modules auto skipped).~~
-- [x] Clear input field button for root folder path input.
+- ~~Clear input field button for root folder path input.~~
-- [x] Dark mode.
+- ~~Dark mode.~~
-- [ ] Highlight critical paths in the dependency graph (long chains of dependencies that have high impact) to help identify bottlenecks or areas where a single file’s change could cascade across multiple layers.
+- Highlight critical paths in the dependency graph (long chains of dependencies that have high impact) to help identify bottlenecks or areas where a single file’s change could cascade across multiple layers.
 Use different colors or bold lines to indicate files on the critical path... they may require additional testing or attention during development.
-- [x] Count number of external dependencies for the root folder.
+- ~~Count number of external dependencies for the root folder.~~
-- [ ] Docker containerization (to be able to run the tool without having to first start the server, then open the HTML file).
+- Docker containerization & convert frontend to use React (to be able to run the tool without having to first start the server, then open the HTML file).